How to Improve WhatsApp Security

 WhatsApp has introduced a feature called Strict Account Settings to reduce exposure to targeted attacks.

-When enabled, it applies more restrictive controls, including:
+When enabled, it applies more restrictive protections designed to reduce the risk of unwanted interactions.

 Disable Automatic Media Downloads